Certified Per-Instance Unlearning Using Individual Sensitivity Bounds: Implementation Details

+\paragraph{Choice of representative indices.} We first rank training patches by the norm of their per-sample gradient at the end of training.
+On NYU-Depth, this distribution is extremely spread out: in our run, the smallest norm is on the order of $10^{-4}$, while the largest one is of order $10^{2}$.
+Using the full range would therefore produce overly stretched privacy--utility plots and make representative comparisons difficult to read.

+To focus on the regime where most points lie, we restrict attention to the subset of training patches whose final gradient norm is at most $50$, which covers $35\,689$ data points, roughly $92\%$ of the $n=38\,400$ training patches.
+We then sort these remaining points by gradient norm and select five representative indices as the empirical quantiles $q\in\{0,0.25,0.5,0.75,1\}$ within this truncated set.
+The corresponding patches are shown in Figure~\ref{fig:nyuv2-selected-indices}, and the corresponding image patches, together with their ground-truth and predicted patch-level depth maps, are shown in Figure~\ref{fig:nyuv2-patches-prediction}.
+For completeness, we also report in Figure~\ref{fig:nyuv2-loglog-all} the privacy--utility tradeoff obtained from the full gradient-norm range, displayed on log--log scales to accommodate the much larger spread induced by the most influential points.

+\paragraph{Implementation details for Figure~\ref{fig:nyuv2-hp-sensitivity-map}.} For each representative index, we plot $20$ independent Langevin trajectories, using $T=800$ learning iterations and $\sigma_{\mathrm{learn}}=0.01$.

-\paragraph{Per-instance unlearning noise calibration.} In addition to final test accuracy, we report in Figure~\ref{fig:sigma-per-instance} the values of the unlearning noise level $\sigma_{\mathrm{unlearn}}$ required to achieve a target privacy budget $\varepsilon$ for individual data points.
+\paragraph{Implementation details for Figure~\ref{fig:nyuv2-privacy-utility}.} We use $\sigma_{\mathrm{learn}}=0.01$.
+Each value reports the mean over $20$ independent runs; error bars show one standard deviation.
+In addition to final test RMSE, we report in Figure~\ref{fig:sigma-per-instance} the values of the unlearning noise level $\sigma_{\mathrm{unlearn}}$ required to achieve a target privacy budget $\varepsilon$ for individual data points.
 Each curve corresponds to a distinct removal request, and illustrates how the noise calibration varies across points.
-We highlight the magnitude of this heterogeneity: for a fixed privacy level $\varepsilon$, the required $\sigma_{\mathrm{unlearn}}$ can differ by a factor of up to five between the least and most influential points.
+We highlight the magnitude of this heterogeneity: for a fixed privacy level $\varepsilon$, the required $\sigma_{\mathrm{unlearn}}$ can differ by a factor of up to four between the least and most influential points.
 This variability persists across the entire range of privacy budgets considered.

-\paragraph{Ablation on the unlearning budget $K$.} The unlearning horizon $K$ determines the computational budget of the post-hoc fine-tuning phase on the retain set $\D^{-i}$.
-At fixed privacy target $(\varepsilon,\delta)$, increasing $K$ affects the privacy accounting through additional contraction in the GDP analysis, while distributing the unlearning noise budget over a larger number of iterations.
-To isolate this effect, we fix $\varepsilon$ and vary $K$, focusing exclusively on the point-dependent unlearning mechanism.

-Figure~\ref{fig:ablation-K} reports the final test accuracy after targeted unlearning at fixed $\varepsilon=1$ as a function of $K$, for several representative deletion points.
-Results are aggregated over multiple random seeds and shown as mean $\pm$ standard deviation.
-We observe that increasing $K$ generally improves utility up to a plateau, beyond which additional unlearning steps yield diminishing returns.
-For such points, further accuracy gains cannot be achieved by increasing $K$ alone and instead require relaxing the privacy constraint, i.e., allowing for a larger privacy budget $\varepsilon$.
+\paragraph{Implementation details for Figure~\ref{fig:ablation-TK}.} We use $\sigma_{\mathrm{learn}}=0.01, T=800, K=80$.
+Each value reports the mean over $20$ independent runs; error bars show one standard deviation.